MvdDonk/BrewfatherShoppingList/README.md

 ## Shopping List Features

+- **Alphabetical Sorting**: Ingredients are sorted alphabetically within each group for easy shopping
 - **Ingredient Grouping**: Items are organized by type (Fermentables, Hops, Yeasts)
 - **Smart Aggregation**: Same ingredients from multiple recipes are combined automatically
 - **Recipe Tracking**: See which recipes each ingredient comes from
 - **Easy Management**: Remove individual items or clear the entire list
 - **Export Options**: Download your list in Text, CSV, or PDF format
+- **Substitution Suggestions**: Get recommendations for ingredient optimization

 ## Export Formats